nguyen41v/SCL-Project-Documentation/Scrum Meeting Notes/030218 Scrum Meeting Notes.md

 * Everyone:
     * Accomplished: Working on NYPL undergrad journey map
-    * Will do: Apply scenarios to other journeymaps
+    * Will do: Add scenarios to other journeymaps